hackclub/some-assembly-required/guide/writing-code/instructions/stack.md

 This code has a few things going on!
 We have three arguments, and we have a return value.

 So far, we've been throwing everything into random general purpose registers (usually `rax` - `rdx`).
+Let's talk about some basic [conventions in x86-64](https://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions).

+Arguments get `push`ed on the stack before we `call` our label, which is effectively a "function".

+When we're in our "function", we `pop` those arguments off the stack and into general purpose registers.
+We're using `r8` - `r10` because these general purpose registers have a convention of being "callee-owned".
+Don't worry about this for now, we will explain it after.

+When we finish doing our math and we're ready to "return" a value from our "function", the convention is to place that value into register `rax`.

 ```asm
 ; X86-64 Intel Syntax Assembly